why Baker Hughes Company [BKR] is a Good Choice for Investors After New Price Target of $37.10

 Piper Sandler have made an estimate for Baker Hughes Company shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 16, 2023.
 While these analysts kept the previous recommendation, The Benchmark Company raised their target price to Buy.
 The new note on the price target was released on January 19, 2023, representing the official price target for Baker Hughes Company stock.
 Previously, the target price had yet another raise to $29, while Wells Fargo analysts kept a Equal Weight rating on BKR stock.

-Baker Hughes Company [BKR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.76.
-With this latest performance, BKR shares gained by 1.21% in over the last four-week period, additionally plugging by 25.59% over the last 6 months – not to mention a drop of -4.43% in the past year of trading.
+Baker Hughes Company [BKR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.80.
+With this latest performance, BKR shares dropped by -12.55% in over the last four-week period, additionally plugging by 11.45% over the last 6 months – not to mention a drop of -23.41% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Baker Hughes Company [BKR] shares currently have an operating margin of +8.76 and a Gross Margin at +23.26.
 Baker Hughes Company’s Net Margin is presently recorded at -2.84.